wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 1. Sign in to the Choreo Console at [https://console.choreo.dev](https://console.choreo.dev).
 2. Navigate to your component and click **Overview** from the left pane.
-3. Click the **Edit Code** to access the Web Editor.
+3. Click **Edit Code** to access the Web Editor.

 #### Overall performance of the performance-critical path

 On the low-code editor, you will see a bar with the summarized overall performance estimates for each resource function.
-By default, this banner displays the forecasted latency and throughput for a selected range of user count for the performance-critical path.
+By default, this banner displays the forecasted latency and throughput when the indicated user count range executes the performance-critical path.
 The upper bound of the user count range is set based on the availability of historical data.
 Since the Performance Analyzer tool derives these metrics in real-time,  any changes to the component will update the metrics in real-time.

 ![Real-time performance analysis of the critical path](../assets/img/references/performance-analysis/real-time-performance-analysis.png){.cInlineImage-threeQuarter}